 *Does not include cases that originated outside of the facility.
 For additional COVID-19 data, please visit the CDPH Skilled Nursing COVID-19 Dashboard.

-At Beachwood, we believe that family and friends play a critical role in our residents’ emotional and physical well-being.
+At Beachwood Post-Acute and Rehab, we believe that family and friends play a critical role in our residents’ emotional and physical well-being.
 Click here for the most current, detailed information regarding available visitation options.

-How is Beachwood protecting patients and staff from COVID-19 and other infectious diseases?
+How is Beachwood Post-Acute and Rehab protecting patients and staff from COVID-19 and other infectious disease?